Christiejoynerr/OC2-KD-SESeq2-Analysis/README.md

 DESeq2 is a tool used to analyze count-based RNA-seq data.
 This project comprises a DESeq2 analysis of prostate cancer (PC3) cells under various conditions.

 ## Dataset
-A public dataset acquired from the Gene Expression Omnibus by the National Institutes of Health, which has the GEO Accession GSE106305.
+The public dataset used in this analysis was acquired from the Gene Expression Omnibus by the National Institutes of Health and has the GEO Accession GSE106305.
+This set of data is derived from Ch-IP-seq and RNA-seq, but my analysis focuses on a subset of RNA-seq samples.